rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.1.txt

 - high availability master nodes didn't recover properly
 - long-running brokers could suddenly crash due to global unique identifiers not being unique enough
+- broker could crash if clients are attempting to (re)connect before the broker is properly started
 - there was a slow memory leak in mirrored queues with persistent (or confirmed) messages
 - queue equivalence check did not properly detect extremely different arguments